victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 #### Linear Regression With Optimal Elo Ratings

 The baseline supervised model is the linear regression model outlined above where feature column X = `SeasonEloDiff` calculated with the optimal parameters above, and y = margin of victory.
 This model is trained with the results from the 2003-2016 NCAA tournaments and tested with the 2017-2018 tournaments.
+X and y are mirrored, i.e. have symmetrical negative values, so that the model sees both winning and losing samples.
 The results of the regression model are shown below.

 ![Betting EloLR](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/NCAABBPrediction/Documents/mov_vs_elo.png)